 A second clue is that the Monkey Shoulder website claims their malt men are “among the few” who still turn malt manually (most distilleries buy their malt from a central factory).
 That narrows down the possible contributors to the mix.
 On the Grant website (here) we read of The Balvenie (emphasis added): “Nowhere else will you find a distillery that still grows its own barley, still malts in its own traditional floor maltings, and still has its own dedicated coopers and coppersmith.”

 Our investigation is stymied here.
 I’m willing to bet spirit from the Balvenie finds its way into Monkey Shoulder, perhaps with Glenfiddich and a third unbranded malt.
 And then it is aged — for a time, anyway.
 Scottish law requires three years.
 And that is how Grant can sell this whisky, which has a higher single-malt content than JWB, for less.
-They undoubtedly use younger whiskies than Johnny’s Black (aged 12 years).
+They undoubtedly use younger whiskies than Johnnie’s Black (aged 12 years).

-Most likely, the Monkey Shoulder whiskies are comparable to Johnny Walker Red (also no age statement), a dram with a far lower malt content.
-Being midway in price between the two johnny Walkers, Monkey Shoulder gives the Scotch drinker an opportunity to drink an all-malt beverage, where the young whiskies are tempered by careful matching of the spirit, yet focused enough that the individual characters of those spirits can come thorough.
+Most likely, the Monkey Shoulder whiskies are comparable to Johnnie Walker Red (also no age statement), a dram with a far lower malt content.
+Being midway in price between the two Johnnie Walkers, Monkey Shoulder gives the Scotch drinker an opportunity to drink an all-malt beverage, where the young whiskies are tempered by careful matching of the spirit, yet focused enough that the individual characters of those spirits can come thorough.
 We can’t expect as much character from age nor oak as we’d see in an older whisky.

 So, we know (mostly) what it is.
 How does it taste?
 Grant claims Monkey Shoulder is “smooth and rich,” and I would agree.
 It is smooth, but not entirely without character.
 Visually, it has a medium amber color that indicates the use of ‘e150’ caramel coloring.
 I am not offended by that considering the price point, neither am I impressed.
 I don’t know of any Scotch that is naturally that color and I think it is overdone.